(Disclosure: Some of the links below may be affiliate links)

 - A limited set of ETFs to invest in

 - Focuses on currency-hedged ETFs

 - You need to keep at least 2% in cash

 - Online verification process could be better from a desktop computer

 - It takes a few days to open an account

 Overall, I am impressed by Investart!
 Their offer is interesting.
 When it was free, I opened an account and started investing with Investart to test it.

 Now that it is not free anymore, it will only be interesting for large portfolios.
 If you have more than 20’000 CHF, the fees start to look interesting.
-But below that, the fees are going to be expensive.
+But below that, the fees are expensive.
 If you have more than 50’000 CHF in your account, Investart will be the cheapest Robo-Advisor for you.

 You can use Investart like a Robo-Advisor, and it will choose a portfolio based on your needs.
 Or you can manage your portfolio directly.
 And you have access to U.S. ETFs!
 So, this is a very efficient portfolio.